-Residents’ bar and lounge, dining room, Hikers’ bar (open to public), beer garden, free Wi-Fi in public areas and some bedrooms, 1-acre garden, drying room, parking.
+residents’ bar and lounge, dining room, bar, free Wi-Fi in public areas and some bedrooms, 1-acre garden, drying room, parking.

 Good Hotel Guide Review